 In addition, the IP phone system will need to allow external calls to be placed directly to the internal extension assigned to the autodialler.
 This is to ensure two-way communication can be re-established by the rescue service during a passenger entrapment.

-Today a number of companies promote ‘VoIP’, ‘IP’, or ‘digital compatible’ autodialler solutions.
+Today several companies promote ‘VoIP’, ‘IP’, or ‘digital compatible’ autodialler solutions.

-When connecting to an IP phone system, the majority of these solutions also require an ATA to be installed.
+When connecting to an IP phone system, most of these solutions also require an ATA to be installed.

 Some manufacturers do provide a separate module to connect their autodiallers to an IP phone system.
 This is promoted as a benefit versus having to provide an ATA.